-The scenarios consist of a base scenario, 6 prescribed simple scenarios and at least three compound scenarios.
+The scenarios consist of a base scenario, six prescribed simple scenarios, at least three compound scenarios and the applicable additional plausible adverse scenarios.
 Each scenario takes into account:

 - not only inforce policies but also the policies assumed to be sold during the forecast period; and - the events and/or business operations that may adversely impact the financial condition of the long term business.